Essenceia/blake2_asic/README.md

 #### Firmware

-For the software part of the emulation we are targetting the RP2040 microcontroller given it's PIO hardware allow us to implement support for the custom parallel bus protocols used to comunicate between the firmware and the hardware.
+For the software part of the emulation we are targeting the RP2040 microcontroller given it's PIO hardware allow us to implement support for the custom parallel bus protocols used to communicate between the firmware and the hardware.

 We are using the RaspberryPi PICO board given, again, it's large number of pins, and it's ease of access ( aka: next day shipping on amazon ).